Monitoring and scaling a production web app can be daunting. With so many components and metrics to track, where do you focus?

 This post will primarily use Heroku terminology, but the concepts apply to any infrastructure.

-The load balancer (router) is responsible for forwarding the request to one of your active web dynos (a "dyno" is a Heroku container).
-Heroku uses a random routing algorithm, so you cannot expect your least busy dyno to receive the request.
+The load balancer (router) is responsible for forwarding the request to one of your active web dynos (a “dyno” is a Heroku container).
+Heroku uses a random routing algorithm, so any dyno—even the busiest one—might receive the next request.

 A web dyno receives the request via a web server such as Puma.
 The web server buffers the request and hands it to an available application process, where your app code finally begins processing the request.